windranger-io/windranger-treasury/docs/architecture.md

 # Solidity Architecture

+Each of the native currency or token has a abstract implementation of a vault that the Treasury extends (Solidity multiple inheritance, separating ecah concern into it's own parent).

+There is a strategy for depositing and withdrawing for each of the classes of asset.
+The granularity for each strategy would depend on the type.
+ETH would be a singleton, while ERC20 a mapping of token to strategy and ERC721 perhaps something else again.

+Limitation from dividing strategies is difficulty if wanting a variable mix of assets e.g withdraw 100ETH of BIT or USDT in any ratio.

 ----
 WIP

 ---

+???
+Funding Cycles, dated withdrawals

 ### Pool of funds under control (vault)
 Must concurrently support dealing in variety of assets